DFE-Digital/early-careers-framework/docs/source/index.html.md

 Summaries of all API updates can be found in the [API release notes](/api-reference/release-notes).

 All API requests are available in JSON and CSV formats.

-## About this guidance

-This guidance has been created for ECF and NPQ providers who have systems integrated with the API.
-It is reviewed and updated as necessary.

-<div class="govuk-inset-text">The guidance is written for providers integrated with [API version 3.0.0](/api-reference/reference-v3.html).
-All endpoints reference `v3`.
-Providers can view specifications for the API version their systems are integrated with.</div>